modusAGI/tkAGI/README.md

-# modusAGI is an advanced Artificial General Intelligence (AGI) framework designed to seamlessly integrate sophisticated reasoning capabilities with powerful local language models, such as Llama3.
+# modusAGI is an Augmented General Intelligence (AGI) framework
+designed to seamlessly integrate sophisticated reasoning capabilities with powerful local language models, such as Llama3.
 This integration empowers modusAGI to understand, process, and respond to complex queries with human-like comprehension and accuracy.

 Key Features of modusAGI
 Integrated Reasoning: modusAGI incorporates advanced reasoning mechanisms, enabling it to draw inferences, solve problems, and make decisions based on the input it receives.
 Local Language Models: By leveraging local language models like Llama3, modusAGI ensures high performance and security, as all data processing occurs locally without the need for external API calls.
 Asynchronous Processing: The framework supports asynchronous processing, providing responsive and efficient handling of multiple tasks simultaneously.
 Dynamic Adaptation: modusAGI dynamically adapts its responses based on the context and content of the input, offering tailored and relevant information.
+Terminal Integration: modusAGI supports terminal-based interactions, allowing users to access and interact with the system through command-line interfaces, which is essential for lightweight and remote operations.
+Lite Client: Designed with a lite client approach, modusAGI is optimized for performance and efficiency, making it suitable for deployment on systems with limited resources.
 How modusAGI Works
 Reasoning Engine: The core of modusAGI is its reasoning engine, which interprets user inputs, applies logical rules, and generates appropriate outputs.
 Language Model Integration: The reasoning engine interacts with the Llama3 language model to process natural language inputs and generate coherent and contextually accurate responses.